The EMPOWER project received funding from the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement No. 848180.

 EMPOWER will engage stakeholder groups, including employers and employees, insurance companies, individuals with mental health problems, unions and policymakers.

-As a research partner in the EMPOWER project, the ANU Centre for Mental Health Research team, led by Professor Luis-Salvador-Carulla, will:
+As a research partner in the EMPOWER project, The University of Canberra Centre for Mental Health Research Team located within the Health Research Institute, led by Professor Luis-Salvador-Carulla, will:

 - Conduct the Impact analysis of the eHealth platform